shrutiaher15/news-app/README.md

 # News Monkey App

 ## Description
-A responsive website built with react.js and vanilla css, fetching News API data to render articles category wise.
+A responsive website built with react.js, fetching News API data to render articles category wise.

 The application allows the user to search for articles, with the displayed set to a maxium of 10 results, and view the full article on the respective external site.